sportdeath/AudioTransport/README.md

 Run the selected binary and then navigate throught the inputs.
 If you want to use a DAW rather than an external MIDI controller to control the transport, you will need to set up a [virtual MIDI bus](https://help.ableton.com/hc/en-us/articles/209774225-Using-virtual-MIDI-buses).
-On OS X, you can use [Soundflower](https://github.com/mattingalls/Soundflower) for internal audio routing.
+On OS X you can use [Soundflower](https://github.com/mattingalls/Soundflower) for internal audio routing.

     $ ./BidirectionalTransportVocoderTest